coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 ### How much money are you making from this?

-If things go the way I plan, none.
+If things according to plan I will make absolutely no profit from this endeavor.
 All the work of putting together the order and dividing the orchids I am doing on an unpaid volunteer basis, which means we all get more orchids!
 That's the whole point.
 My motivation for organizing this group buy comes mostly from my own desire to expand my personal orchid collection and learn more about orchids, but also it seemed a simple and low-effort way that I could bring joy to others as well.

 That said, I will need to put a small portion of the total order cost towards the sphagnum moss and containers.
 However the goal isn't to sell flower pots or planting medium here, so I will only spend the minimum necessary to allow you to safely transport your orchids home, I expect less than $20 total.
 The amount available for me to place on the order may also be slightly less than what was contributed due to various fees that payment processors may charge.

 ### What will the orchids look like?
 Which orchids will be on the order?

 You can see the orchid candidates on [the catalog](http://www.orchidflask.com/mainpage/orchidflaskscatalog.html#phal).
-Until we know how many total contributions are made we won't know exactly which varieties will make it on the order, but I hope we can get a wide variety of the options available.
+Until we know how many total contributions are made and how participants rank their preferences, we won't know exactly which varieties will make it on the order.
+But I hope we can get a wide variety of the options available.

 ### When will I get my orchids?